scicloj/scicloj.github.io/content/en/docs/community/groups/probabilistic-modelling-study-group.md

 description: "Probabilistic Modelling and Bayesian Statistics study group"
 lead: ""
 date: 2022-02-28
-lastmod: 2022-02-28
+lastmod: 2022-07-12
 draft: false
 images: []
 ---
 --------------------------------------------------------------------------------------------------------------------
-Unlike most Scicloj projects, this one is not focused on Clojure.
-It is an online study group about probabilistic modelling, open to people of diverse technical backgrounds.
+This page describes the emerging plans for a new online study group in Fall 2022, around the topics of probabilistic modelling and Bayesian computing.

-As of Feb.
-2022, we are still checking the possibility of organizing this group, hoping to decide and possibly begin in the coming weeks.
+The group is initiated by the Scicloj - a community for data science in Clojure.

-Your response to :star: [the survey](https://bit.ly/scicloj-probmod-group-survey) :star: would help a lot in our planning.
+But this study group will not be focused on any single technology or programming language.
+It will be open to people of diverse technical backgrounds, and will continually seek dialogue and mutual inspiration across languages and technologies.

-The details below are tentative and will probably change following your feedback and community discussions.
+The details below are tentative.

 ## Agenda

 We will begin by learning one introductory book.
-It will probably be either [Think Bayes 2](https://allendowney.github.io/ThinkBayes2/) by Allen B. Downey, or [Statistical Rethinking](https://www.routledge.com/Statistical-Rethinking-A-Bayesian-Course-with-Examples-in-R-and-STAN/McElreath/p/book/9780367139919/) by Richard McElreath.
+It will probably be [Statistical Rethinking](https://www.routledge.com/Statistical-Rethinking-A-Bayesian-Course-with-Examples-in-R-and-STAN/McElreath/p/book/9780367139919/) by Richard McElreath.

 Then, we will proceed with more advanced books and articles.

-This field of statistics is tightly related to programming, and during our learning we will look into different languages and libraries for Bayesian computing and probabilistic programming.
+Bayesian statistics is tightly related to programming, and during our learning we will look into different programming languages and libraries.

-In parallel to the main path of learning, we will encourage individual and small-group projects, and will continuously share our progress with each other.
+In parallel to the main path of learning, we will encourage individual and small-group projects, and will share our progress with each other.

 ## Sessions